 Before you can start hunting for your ideal Class A motorhome, you need to determine your budget.
 By deciding how much you can spend on your rig, you’ll automatically narrow down your options.
 Keep in mind that some of the more affordable brands may sacrifice the quality of materials to offer a more competitive price.

 There are pros and cons to both diesel and gas engines.
 A diesel rig will be more expensive but tend to have better torque, mileage, and longevity.
 They also require less service but perform better when used frequently.
 Gas is more popular and widely available in the country and is more affordable than diesel, but you’ll get fewer miles per gallon.

 How long do you want your rig to be?
 Longer motorhomes can be challenging to drive, and many campgrounds and national parks have length limitations.
 Exterior length doesn’t automatically mean more interior space either.
 The layout you choose can impact how spacious and comfortable a Class A RV feels.
 If need be, schedule an appointment with a dealer to inspect the actual layout before picking one.

 There are many excellent motorhome brands, each with its unique signature designs, affordability, and special amenities.
 Ensure that the brand offers the level of workmanship, quality, and customer service you want before deciding on a new RV.

 Amenities and Features

 The best Class A motorhomes are meant to be like a home away from home, which is why they’re so popular with full-timers.
-Layouts can include multiple bathrooms, a washer-dryer combo, full kitchens, bunk beds, and several other luxury features.
-Some are even wheelchair accessible.
-Choose an RV that suits your lifestyle needs.
+Layouts can include multiple bathrooms, a washer-dryer combo, full, luxury kitchens, master suites and bunkhouses, and several other luxury features.
+Some are wheelchair accessible, so choose an RV that suits your lifestyle needs.